Becoming Aware

 Why Becoming Aware Exists

-Moments that felt confusing, heavy, or quietly wrong.
+Moments that felt confusing, heavy, or quietly wrong, without the words to explain them.

 What Becoming Aware Is